AGhosh2020/Random-Password-Generator/README.md

 # Random-Password-Generator
-The site generates a random password via Javascript.
+This webapp generates a random password via Javascript.

 The password is randomly generated on device.
 It isn't generated in backend of the server.

 Front End : HTML, CSS, Plain Javascript.
 Back End : PHP

+Also, this webapp is also hosted at http://rangenpassword2021ani.atwebpages.com/

+I know it is not a HTTPS site because it is free hosted site on AwardSpace & AwardSpace (hosting company) don't allow HTTPS hosting on their free service.